Hemorrhoids

 Vaseline® (Lubricant Gel)

-Creates a protective barrier that reduces friction and shields irritated skin from moisture.
-It also helps lubricate the anal opening, making bowel movements less painful and decreasing trauma to swollen hemorrhoidal tissue.
+Vaseline forms a protective moisture barrier that reduces friction and shields irritated skin from stool and moisture.
+It also lubricates the anal opening, helping make bowel movements less painful and reducing trauma to swollen hemorrhoidal tissue.

 Preparation H® Cream / Suppositories

-Uses vasoconstrictors to shrink swollen hemorrhoidal veins, easing pressure, pain, and fullness.
-Suppositories reach internal hemorrhoids, while creams target external symptoms.
-These products help reduce swelling but work best when paired with stool softening and hygiene measures.
+Contain vasoconstrictors to temporarily shrink swollen hemorrhoidal veins, helping relieve pressure, pain, and a feeling of fullness.
+Suppositories are best for internal hemorrhoids, while creams target external symptoms.

 Stool Softener (Docusate Sodium)

-Draws water into the stool, making it softer and easier to pass.
-This helps prevent straining, the main cause of hemorrhoid flare-ups and enlargement.
-Docusate is gentle enough for daily use during symptom recovery.
+Stool Softener draws water into the stool, making it softer and easier to pass, which helps prevent straining—the main trigger for hemorrhoid flare-ups and enlargement.
+It is gentle enough for short-term daily use during symptom recovery.

 Ibuprofen (Advil®)

-Lowers inflammation and swelling inside the hemorrhoidal tissue, helping relieve pain, pressure, and tenderness during active flare-ups.
-Best taken short-term and with food to reduce stomach discomfort.
+Ibuprofen helps lower inflammation and swelling in hemorrhoidal tissue, reducing pain, pressure, and tenderness during active flare-ups.
+It is most effective for short-term use and should be taken with food to minimize stomach irritation.

 Acetaminophen (Tylenol®)

-Provides pain relief without affecting the stomach or causing bleeding issues.
-A good option for patients who cannot take NSAIDs, have sensitive stomachs, or are on medications that interact with ibuprofen.
+Acetaminophen provides pain relief without increasing bleeding risk or irritating the stomach.
+It is a good option for people who cannot take NSAIDs, have sensitive stomachs, or are using medications that may interact with ibuprofen.

 -

-For itching and swelling, use Hydrocortisone cream or Tucks pads.
+For itching and swelling: Use Hydrocortisone cream short term or Tucks pads to calm irritation and reduce swelling.

 -